Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This is a blood test to measure the levels of protein in your body.
 Your liver makes most of the proteins that are found in your blood.
 Albumin is one major type of protein.
 Albumin carries many other substances around your system, including medicines and products your body makes.
 Another kind of protein called globulin has other functions in your body.

 This test provides information about the amount of albumin you have compared with globulin.
 This comparison is called the A/G ratio.
-This test is useful when your healthcare provider suspects you have liver disease.
+This test is useful when your healthcare provider suspects you have liver or kidney disease.

 You may need this test to find out whether you have liver disease, such as cirrhosis.
 Symptoms of cirrhosis include: